-What you're doing: In the Virtual Course Reader, read the stories on The New York Times decision to expose Operation Swift.
-Based on the readings, make two lists of at least 5 talking points each that you could use in a debate or a courtroom:
+What you're doing: In the SWIFT Readings folder, read the stories on The New York Times decision to expose Operation SWIFT.
+The readings are located on the Lecture Blackboard site in their own folder titled S.W.I.F.T.
+Readings.
+Also read Media Debates Chapter 16, which is located in our digital textbook.
+The Media Debates chapter will provide you with context for the debate on SWIFT.

+Your homework assignment is to make two lists of at least five talking points each that you could use in a debate or a courtroom.